 We’ve grown limes, papayas (paw paw), aubergines by the hundred, several bunches of bananas and enough passion fruit to top a whole town’s pavlovas.

-Asian herbs do extremely well, lemon grass, Vietnamese mint, Thai basil and galangal grow all by themselves with no attention from me.
+Asian herbs do extremely well, lemongrass, Vietnamese mint, Thai basil, garlic chives and galangal grow all by themselves with no attention from me.
 European herbs are trickier, but thyme, rosemary and mint are doing OK for me in pots in the shade.

 Eggplant (aubergines), chili peppers and sweet capsicums grow as perennials, there is no stopping them, we have a supply all year round.

-I’ve given up on anything leafy, the grasshoppers like eating them too much, they are a total no go area for me.
+I’ve given up on anything leafy, the grasshoppers like eating them too much, they are a total no go area for me for many years.
+These days I try to check plants daily and pick off bugs.
+The bugs go to the chickens.

 Travel Dream Vs Garden and Home

 My tropical garden has got to be one of the biggest pluses of emigrating to Australia.
-Living Down-Under is not always a bed of roses, adjusting to expat life has been hard, picking a passion fruit in my own back garden can brighten up even the worst day of home-sickness.
+Living Down-Under is not always a bed of roses and adjusting to expat life has been hard.
+Picking a passion fruit in my own back garden can brighten up even the worst day of home-sickness.
 The thought of selling up and losing this garden that I’ve worked hard to create is actually holding me back, I’m struggling with the idea of selling the house to live our travel dream.
-Cold feet ?
-Me ?
+Cold feet?
+Me?
 What should I do, sell up and travel the world or stay and enjoy my tropical home and garden?